 It isn't even the most expensive motocross bike, as that honor has long since been claimed by another Steve McQueen bike and we don't think it will be broken any time soon.

 McQueen's cred with the motorcycle crowd was guaranteed after the success of the film On Any Sunday, and his use of Husqvarna two-stroke competition bikes in that film didn't hurt their sales.
-Steve prized outright performance and the bike that holds the record price for a motocross bike is believed to be one of the bikes Steve rode in On Any Sunday – it sold for $144,500 in 2011.
+Steve prized outright performance and the bike that holds the record price for a motocross bike sold for $144,500 in 2011.

-The only two-strokes to have sold for more than this machine are the two 2011 Ducati factory Desmosedici race bikes (Stoner's bike and Rossi's bike) sold by RM auctions in 2012 and a 1929 Scott Flying Squirrel 600cc that was also owned by Steve McQueen and restored by Von Dutch.
+The only two-stroke motorcycles to have sold for more than Wolsink's bike are the above Husqvarna and 1929 Scott Flying Squirrel 600cc that was also owned by Steve McQueen and restored by Von Dutch.

 McQueen's presence is never far away at a motorcycle auction.
 Former McQueen bikes sold in Vegas for $110,000 (1923 Indian Chief with Princess sidecar ), $93,500 (1917 Henderson Four), $82,800 (1912 Harley-Davidson X8E Big Twin), $66,550 (1940 Indian Four), $66,000 (1935 Indian Chief), $55,000 (1914 Pope Model K), and a 1974 Yamaha YZ360 which was passed in.
 You can browse the entire top 150 sales of the week here.